APorkolab/BibleVerse/README.md

  - quick selection and retrieval of known verbs,
  - keyword-based search.

 By default, the application works from the Káldi-Neovulgáta translation.
-In later versions of the program, it is possible to choose a long translation.
+In later versions of the program, it is possible to choose an another translation.

 ### **1.1.
 Version history**
 #### *v1.0*